Saskatchewan records its highest one-day total of new coronavirus cases

 There have been six deaths reported in Saskatchewan due to COVID-19.

-People can now access medical services that were previous restricted, access boat launches at provincial parks, and start reserving campsites.
+People can now access medical services that were previously restricted, access boat launches at provincial parks, and start reserving campsites.

 Premier Scott Moe and Dr. Saqib Shahab, the province’s chief medical health officer, are providing an update on the coronavirus situation at 2:30 p.m.
 CT.